-Other examples of direct support include: an annual open competition for artists to spend time at Cité International des Arts in Paris, and several state awards (“11th October” Award which is the most important national award; “St, Kliment Award” etc.) given to artists (on public competition) as a recognition for their life-time achievement.
+Other examples of direct support include: an annual open competition for artists to spend time at Cité International des Arts in Paris, and several state awards (“11th October” Award which is the most important national award; “St, Kliment Award” etc.) given to artists (by public competition) as a recognition for their life-time achievement.

-In 2008, the Ministry of Culture announced the introduction of a new category / position of “national artist”.
-The title was reserved for the most significant artists as a recognition of their contribution to the development and popularisation of Macedonian art and culture.
+In 2008, the Ministry of Culture announced the introduction of a new category / the position of “national artist”.
+The title was reserved for the most significant artists as recognition of their contribution to the development and popularisation of Macedonian art and culture.
 The Law on National Artists was approved in 2011.
 The title was awarded by the President of the Republic, based on the proposal from the Minister of Culture.
 The title provides a lifelong monthly payment of 1 000 EUR and a monograph of his / her work to be published by the Ministry of Culture.

-However, having in mind the actual practice within the last decade, the new Government determined that these two new categories were a kind of political corruption to the artists and cultural workers enforced by the former government.
+However, having in mind the actual practice within the last decade, the new Government (2017) determined that these two new categories were a kind of political corruption to the artists and cultural workers enforced by the former government.
 The Ministry of Culture consequently annulled the laws in 2018.